semgrep/semgrep-docs/docs/semgrep-ci/overview.md

 This document helps users choose which method best meets their goals in integrating Semgrep in their CI environment.

-After selecting a method, refer to the links in the [Next steps](#next-steps) section for documentation on how to set up or refine your Semgrep in CI job.
+After selecting a method, refer to the links in the [Next steps](#next-steps) section for documentation on how to set up or refine your CI job.

 :::info
 When running in CI, Semgrep runs fully in your build environment.
 Your code is never sent anywhere.